prijani/CustomerServiceDataAnalysis/README.md

 # Spotify Track Analysis and Popularity Prediction

 This project explores a dataset of over 110,000 Spotify tracks to identify the mathematical patterns that drive musical popularity.
 Using Python's statistical and machine learning libraries, the study analyzes audio features (such as danceability, energy, and valence) to predict hits and group tracks into distinct musical categories and audio features and to determine the relationship with popularity based on catchiness.

+**Why does this matter?** Artists can use these features to determine what they should possibly include in their songs to make a “hit".
+In turn, it creates more fun and engaging songs for us.

 ## Dataset